speckits/spectest/README.md

 ```

 **What happens during initialization:**
-- You'll be prompted to pick any natively supported AI tools (Claude Code, CodeBuddy, Cursor, OpenCode, Qoder,etc.); other assistants always rely on the shared `AGENTS.md` stub
+- You'll be prompted to pick any natively supported AI tools (Claude Code, CodeBuddy, Cursor, OpenCode, Qoder, etc.); other assistants always rely on the shared `AGENTS.md` stub
 - SpecTest automatically configures slash commands for the tools you choose and always writes a managed `AGENTS.md` hand-off at the project root
 - A new `spectest/` directory structure is created in your test project

 **After setup:**
 - Primary AI tools can trigger `/spectest` workflows without additional configuration
 - Run `spectest list` to verify the setup and view any active changes
 - If your coding assistant doesn't surface the new slash commands right away, restart it.
-Slash commands are loaded at startup,
+Slash commands are loaded at startup, so a fresh launch ensures they appear

-  so a fresh launch ensures they appear
+**Note:** Playwright configuration files are scaffolded automatically during the apply workflow when needed for test automation changes, not during init.

 ### Optional: Populate Test Project Context